 - For Windows GOG Users: C:\Program Files (x86)\GalaxyClient\Games\Stardew Valley\Mods

 - For Mac Steam Users: ~/Library/Application Support/Steam/steamapps/common/Stardew Valley/Contents/MacOS/Mods

 Where to Find Mods

 All the mods listed below (unless linked otherwise), can be found here.
 You can easily use the browse or search bar feature to find the mod of your liking!
 Enjoy!

 1. CJB Cheats Menu

 When it comes to must-have mods for Stardew Valley, this one is pretty much my favourite.
-This mod adds in pretty much anything you can think of to make the game easier (and a little cheat-y, but hey . . . sometimes you just need a break, being a farmer is hard!).
+This mod adds in pretty much anything you can think of to make the game easier.
+(It may be little cheat-y, but hey . . . sometimes you just need a break, being a farmer is hard!)

 2. Lookup Anything

 Honestly, this mod was a game-changer for me.
-With it in, you can hover over anything in the game and press F2 to find out information for it.
-Hover over your Apple Tree and find out how much it's worth, its next harvest day, and when it's in season.
-Hover over your crops to find out what they are, their value and when they're ready to be collected.
+With it in, you can hover over anything in the game and press "F2" to find information for it.
+Hover over your apple tree and find out how much it's worth, its next harvest day, and when it's in season.
+Hover over your crops to find out what they are, their value, and when they're ready to be collected.
 Hover over any item to find out its shipping price!
 Hover over people (or even the calendar) to find out their birthday, all the gifts they like, and your relationship status with them.
 You can even hover over monsters to see what they'll drop when you kill them.